 The price of your holiday will depend on the length of stay and the time of year selected for your holiday.
-Prices are available via our booking page or by contacting us.
+Prices are available via our booking page on or by contacting us directly.

 Newtonmore is very popular with families who come to enjoy the local area and family visitor attractions such as Landmark Forestry Theme Park, Highland Wildlife Park to visit the polar bears, plus various water sports and adventure activities in and around Aviemore.
 The Highland Folk Museum in Newtonmore is especially popular with families for its interactive examples of Highland life in this living museum.

 The Wildcat Trail which circles Newtonmore is a varied walk for all ages and abilities.
 This walk showcases the surrounding mountain and riverside scenery of the village and is highly recommended.

 Steading 5 has access to many local walks via a stile over the garden fence.
 This allows you to walk along the trails to Creag Dhubh and the Monadhliath mountains direct from the cottage.
 Newtonmore has all ability low level walks but equally appeals those that enjoy strenuous mountain trails in the Monadhliath mountains.
 There are guides and maps in Steading 5 to help you choose a local walk suitable for you.